 Tulane University Logo

 The Tulane University logo reflects the institution’s heritage by combining traditional elements with a clean, contemporary structure.
 At the shield’s center are the interlocking letters “T” and “U,” layered to form a unified, solid composition.
-The “T,” placed in the foreground appears more prominent due to its bold white strokes and subtle outline, distinguishing it from a dark green background.
+The “T,” placed in the foreground, appears more prominent thanks to its bold white strokes and subtle outline, which distinguish it from the dark green background.

 The shield is framed by a double border in white and black, adding clarity and contrast to the emblem without overpowering the central figures.
 The university’s name is to the right of the shield, set in two lines.
 The text uses a serif typeface in a rich green tone, mirroring the color of the emblem.
 The font balances formality and softness, with smooth curves and defined ends that give the lettering a sense of rhythm.